chanduujjina/JSE_Practice_2025_B1/OOPS_Part1.md

 - It **hides the internal state** of an object and **protects it from unauthorized access**.
 - Achieved using **private variables** and **public getter/setter methods**.

+# Benefits of Encapsulation
+ - Improved security: Direct access to data is restricted

+- Flexibility: You can change the internal implementation without affecting other classes

+- Validation: You can validate data before modifying the fields

+- Code Maintainability: Easier to update and maintain